Hypermart USA: History

+The prototypes were originally going to be named “Wal-Mart Supercenter”.
+However, the name was shelved in order for its name “Hypermart USA”.
+The name was later recycled for Walmart Supercenter.

 The prototype did not go as well as planned.
-Walmart was unaccustomed to operating such massive stores, and an economic recession had brought on a decline in retail sales.
+Walmart was unaccustomed to operating such massive stores, and an economic recession in the early 1990s had brought on a decline in retail sales.
 Although the stores were profitable, sales projections were too optimistic and the company did not anticipate the great heating and cooling costs, the resistance of customers towards parking and congestion issues.

 The first Walmart Supercenter, which used a floorplan in the 125000 sqft range, was opened in 1988 in Washington, Missouri.
-As the Supercenter proved to be a much more profitable experiment, Walmart renamed the stores "Wal-Mart's Hypermart USA" in April 1990, and eventually began either converting them to Supercenter operations or closing them.
+As the Supercenter proved to be a much more profitable experiment, Walmart renamed the stores "Wal-Mart's Hypermart USA" in April 1990, and eventually began converting them to Supercenter operations.
+As of 2023, two of the former Hypermart USA locations still operate as Walmart Supercenters while the other two have been demolished.

 The Hypermart USA concept was officially discontinued in 2000, when Walmart announced it was converting the Kansas City Hypermart USA into a Walmart Supercenter.
 The former Kansas City store, then a Supercenter, ultimately closed in January 2007.
 The original Hypermart in Garland, Texas closed in May 2008.
 The Topeka, Kansas, hypermarket, located on Southwest Wanamaker Road, is still open, although its exterior has been remodeled as well as the Arlington, Texas, location on South Cooper Street.

+Later Walmart Supercenter locations such as the one in Crossgates Commons exceed the size in square feet of even the biggest Hypermart USA location, however the Kansas City Hypermart remains the largest-ever building footprint of Walmart as of 2025, with the Doral, MI location at the 2nd place.

+Similar to Walmart, Hypermart has its own cheer:

+Hypermart’s store that is out of sight.

+The prices are low and the star is bright.

+America’s new way to shop and save.